 Split Pea Soup (Instant Pot/Slow Cooker/Stovetop)

-The elements of this split pea soup combine to produce a silky and smoky flavor unsurpassed by store bought brands.
-The split peas add the starchiness and thickness while the sweet carrots and salty ham balance out the earthy flavor of the peas.
+The elements of this soup combine to produce a silky and smoky flavor unsurpassed by store bought brands.
+The peas add the starchiness and thickness while the sweet carrots and salty ham balance out the earthy flavor of the peas.

-The thickness of the soup is adjustable to your personal preference, hence the range in the amount of broth needed.
+• The thickness of the soup is adjustable to your personal preference, hence the range in the amount of broth needed.
 Start with the lowest called for amount and add to the end product as you see fit.
-Split peas continue to thicken as it stands, so the longer it cooks the thicker it will be.
+The soup continue to thicken as it stands, so the longer it cooks the thicker it will be.

-With the exception of the butter and olive oil, the ingredients for the slow Cooker Split Pea Soup, Instant Pot Split Pea Soup and Stovetop Split Pea Soup version stay the same.
+• With the exception of the butter and olive oil, the ingredients for the slow cooker version, Instant Pot version and stovetop version stay the same.

 Instant Pot Split Pea Soup